mokkiebear/heatmap-obsidian/README.md

 //DataviewJS loop
 for (let page of dv.pages('"daily notes"').where(p => p.exercise)) {
 	//dv.span("<br>" + page.file.name) // uncomment for troubleshooting
-	calendarData.entries.push({
+	trackerData.entries.push({
 		date: page.file.name,     // (required) Format YYYY-MM-DD
 		intensity: page.exercise, // (required) the data you want to track, will map color intensities automatically
 		content: "🏋️",           // (optional) Add text to the date cell
-		color: "orange",          // (optional) Reference from *calendarData.colors*.
+		color: "orange",          // (optional) Reference from *trackerData.colors*.
 If no color is supplied; colors[0] is used })
 }

-renderHeatmapCalendar(this.container, calendarData)
+renderHeatmapTracker(this.container, trackerData)

 ```
 ~~~